A Vector Generalization of Euler's Quadrilateral Theorem: Introduction

 \section{Introduction}

-Classical metric identities in Euclidean geometry often admit elegant algebraic formulations when expressed in terms of vectors and inner products.
-Among the most fundamental of these is the \emph{parallelogram identity}, which characterizes inner product spaces and serves as the foundation for numerous geometric relations.
-From it one derives Apollonius' theorem for triangles, and, in turn, Euler's theorem for quadrilaterals, both of which relate sums of squared side lengths to squared lengths of median or diagonals.
+Metric identities in Euclidean geometry often admit natural formulations in terms of vectors and inner products.
+Among the most fundamental are the parallelogram theorem and Apollonius' \,theorem.
+These identities relate distances between finite point configurations and reflect \,characteristic properties of inner product spaces.